agentrickard/domain/README.txt

   will take them to the first match and the user will not be allowed to change the domain affiliation.

+  The advantage of this option is the user cannot modify the URL of a content edit form to match the URL of other domains, forcing all of her posts to be made to a signled domain.
+Users trying to enter content from another domain will always be transferred to their assigned domain.

+  In effect, a user assigned to 'one.example.com' will only be able to post to that domain, even if she clicks Create Content from two.example.com.

   -- Show user their publishing options
   The node editing form is shown normally, and the user is presented a list of checkboxes.
 These options represent the affilaite domains that